Bars Work Featured by The Leverhulme Trust

 About karenlmasters

 Professor of Astronomy and Physics at Haverford College, USA.
-Project Scientist for Galaxy Zoo.
-Spokesperson for the Sloan Digital Sky Survey.
-Busy having fun with astronomy!One response to “Bars Work Featured by The Leverhulme Trust”
+Principle Investigator for Galaxy Zoo.
+Enjoys using radio telescopes and trying to make sure some spectrum remains open for the future.
+Busy having fun doing astronomy!One response to “Bars Work Featured by The Leverhulme Trust”

 Recent Posts